When are you Open?

 Do you have any paid staff?

-We have one part-time paid worker responsible for setting up our new branch library in Lowedges.
+We have one part-time paid worker responsible for our new branch library in Lowedges.
 She is funded for a fixed-term contract of 2 years.
 Apart from that, the library is run entirely by volunteers.

 How do I become a library member?